 - Place cotton beneath the curved nail for comfort.

-- While using the correction tool, wear loose shoes for comfort.
+- While using the correct tool, wear loose shoes for comfort.

 - Apply anti-inflammatory cream on the skin around the affected nail.